VidKein/PhotoEditor_v0.2/README.md

 :( Errors detected during testing  :(-->
 - Number field on the "Color" panel does not work correctly.
 Changes only when changing shooters.
 - The width of the "Control view" field does not work correctly.
-Especially when loading large images.
+Especially when loading large images(+-).
 - The "Zoom+Move" function works incorrectly after performing the "Resize+Rotate" function.
 The picture is blended.

 Improve
 - Zoom display.
 - Connection between "Zoom" and "Move"....